Alpha E-Tec Boilers | A Guide to the Range

 Other than that, there is not much else to say about Alpha Boilers, because they are a comfortable middle-of-the-road option that can fit into most homes and businesses without issue.

 You are also covered for much longer than the price would suggest, so wear and tear are not as much of a setback.
+If purchased through iHeat you also get a massive 10 year warranty on all Alpha boilers.

 |Alpha Model||Kilowatt (kW) Outputs|